How to Ask Your Boss for a Promotion

 I hope you’re doing well.
 I wanted to have a conversation with you about my career growth opportunities within the company.

-I’ve been reflecting on my role and the value I’ve been able to bring to [specific projects or achievements].
-Over the past [time period], I’ve taken on additional responsibilities such as [tasks or projects you’ve tackled beyond your current role].
-These experiences have allowed me to develop skills that I believe align with the responsibilities of [desired position].
-I would be honored to contribute even more to the team’s success in this position.
+I’ve been reflecting on my role and the value I’ve brought to [specific projects or achievements].
+Over the past [time period], I’ve taken on additional responsibilities like [tasks or projects you’ve tackled beyond your current role].
+These experiences have allowed me to develop the skills and experience I believe align with the expectations for [desired position].

-I understand that promotions are based on a combination of factors, and I’m committed to further enhancing my skills and delivering exceptional results.
-I’m eager to continue learning and growing.
+I understand that promotions are based on performance and growth, and I’m committed to continually improving and delivering exceptional results.
+Thank you for taking the time to hear me out.

 All the best,

-[Your name].
+[Your name]

 Script on how to ask for a promotion in a performance review